 Good Hunting...please let us know how you make out.

 How to size a Fuse (from 1965, so must be old, outdated information right...wrong!): http://www.rfcafe.com/references/electronics-world/selecting-proper-fuse-august-1965-electronics-world.htm

 External material sources are attributed.
-Otherwise, this article is Copyright © 2002.
+Otherwise, this article is Copyright © 2002-2012.
 Ronald Kwas.
-The term Volvo is used for reference only.
-I am not affiliated with this company other than to try to keep their products working for me, help other enthusiasts do the same, and also present my highly opinionated results of the use of their products here.
+The term Volvo and Lucas are used for reference only.
+I am not affiliated with either company other than to try to keep their products working for me, help other enthusiasts do the same, and also present my highly opinionated results of the use of their products here, including giving Lucas all the grief they earned (see above!).
 The information presented comes from my own experience and carefully considered opinion, and can be used (or not!), or ridiculed and laughed at, at the readers discretion.
 As with any recipe, your results may vary, and you are, and will always be, in charge of your own knuckles!

 You are welcome to use the information here in good health, and for your own non-commercial purposes, but if you reprint or otherwise republish this article, you must give credit to the author or link back to the SwEm site as the source.
 If you don’t, you’re just a lazy, scum sucking plagiarist, and the Boston Globe wants you!
 As always, if you can supply corrections, or additional objective information or experience, I will always consider it, and consider working it into the next revision of this article...along with likely the odd metaphor and probably wise-a** comment.